Elise-11/Aglo_project/README.md

 ### Launch the program

 * To launch the program please write the following command in your terminal
-* To test the interface you can use the file present in the project name sequence_test.txt
+* To test the interface you can use the file present in the project named sequence_test.txt

 ```{}
 python3 main.py